 The challenge that we have had is demonstrating consistency in meeting our growth and proficiency targets in math.
 The inconsistencies over a 3-year trend are within our 4th and 5th grades.
-Our 3rd grade students have demonstrated growth over a 3-year period in both math and language arts.
+Our 3rd grade students have demonstrated growth over a 3-year period in both math and language arts even during hybrid learning.
 The outcome of our data dialogue conversations was developing a plan to strengthen our Tier 1 instruction by establishing a guaranteed and viable curriculum.
-Through the development of grade level Strategy Implementation Guides and master schedules we now have a process in place that ensures all students receive the same quality instruction within each classroom.
+We are committed to the process of using identified essential standards to focus our instruction on identified deficits.
+Through the development of grade level Strategy Implementation Guides and master schedules, we now have a process in place that ensures all students receive the same quality instruction within each classroom.
 The development of Instructional Learning Cycles has created a structure for using formative assessments to monitor student progress within each unit.
+We fully implemented our building-wide initiative to use learning target walls that connect to student data tracking, engaging students in monitoring their own progress along with the progress of their class.

-State law requires that we also report additional information.
+State law requires that we also report on the following additional information: